tqec/topologiq/README.md

 A leading approach to building logical quantum computations that are seemingly resilient to errors is the surface code,<sup>[8-14]</sup> a planar entanglement of qubit operations that join many qubits into a single logical computation.
 Lattice surgery<sup>[15-23]</sup> is the process of merging and splitting surface code patches to create continuous logical computations, often visualised as space-time diagrams like Figure 1.

-Researchers have found a number of basic "primitive" lattice surgery operations that can be combined to form logical computations.<sup>[18-20, 24-27]</sup> These blocks have been validated as valid instances of surface code operations in an ongoing open-source effort to develop “automation software for representing, constructing and compiling large-scale fault-tolerant quantum computations based on surface code and lattice surgery”.
+Researchers have found a number of basic "primitive" lattice surgery operations that can be combined to form logical computations.<sup>[18-20, 24-27]</sup> The blocks have been validated as valid instances of surface code operations in an ongoing open-source effort to develop “automation software for representing, constructing and compiling large-scale fault-tolerant quantum computations based on surface code and lattice surgery”.<sup>[28]</sup>

 When you name these "primitives" by reference to both the underlying quantum operations and the coordinate space, the names become "symbolic" in a very mathematical sense:
 - The names can be manipulated using symbolic operations